 The State Bar of Nevada exam consists of:

-A. Eight essay questions prepared by the Board of Bar Examiners of the State Bar of Nevada.
+A. Seven essay questions prepared by the Board of Bar Examiners of the State Bar of Nevada.

 Essay examination subjects include a required question on legal ethics as well as the possible following subjects: Agency and Partnership; Community Property; Conflict of Laws; Constitutional Law; Contracts; Corporations; Criminal Law and Procedure; Evidence; Persons and Domestic Relations; Real Property; Remedies; Torts; Uniform Commercial Code (Articles 2,3 and 9); Wills, Estates and Trusts; as well as pleadings and practices under both the Nevada Rules of Civil Procedure and the Federal Rules of Civil Procedure.
 Both fundamental legal principles and Nevada law are tested and may embrace more than a single subject.

-B. One or more Performance Test questions (MPT), a 90-minute examination requiring the application of fundamental lawyering skills in a realistic situation.
+B. Two (2) 90-minute MPT examination questions requiring the application of fundamental lawyering skills in a realistic situation.
 Skills tested are factual analysis, legal analysis and reasoning, problem solving, identification and resolution of ethical dilemmas, written communication, and organization and management of legal tasks.*

 C. The Multi-State Bar Examination (MBE).
 A six-hour, 200-question multiple-choice examination covering Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, Civil Procedure and Torts.*

-D. Additionally, all applicants are required to take the Multistate Professional Responsibility Examination (MPRE).
+D. Additionally, an applicant is required to take and pass with a score of 85 or higher the Multistate Professional Responsibility Examination (MPRE) within three (3) calendar years before or three (3) calendar years after the examination that an applicant passes (SCR 65.5).
 This two-hour, 60-question multiple-choice examination is administered three times each year and designed to measure knowledge and understanding of established standards related to a lawyer’s professional conduct.
 For further information, please refer to www.ncbex.org

 (*Reproduced with the permission from the National Conference of Bar Examiners)